nhartland/love-build/README.md

 ### Working Examples

-In this directory are two test cases, a basic "Hello World" with no `luarocks` dependencies and a Game of Life simulation using the [forma](https://github.com/nhartland/forma) package installed via `loverocks`.
+In this directory are two test cases, a basic "Hello World" with no dependencies and a Game of Life simulation using the [forma](https://github.com/nhartland/forma) package installed via `loverocks`.